security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

 # Part 4.
 Install and Set up a Password Manager

 If you're not already using one, set up a password manager.
-I recommend creating an account with [LastPass](https://www.lastpass.com/), or my favorite, [1Password](https://1password.com) ([student discount link](https://www.studentappcentre.com/discounts/1password)).
+I recommend creating a free account with [Bitwarden](https://bitwarden.com), or my favorite, [1Password](https://1password.com) ([student discount link](https://www.studentappcentre.com/discounts/1password)) with a small subscription fee.
 See [here](https://thewirecutter.com/reviews/best-password-managers/) for a comparison of leading password managers.

+**Note**: Read [here](https://www.wired.com/story/lastpass-breach-vaults-password-managers/) for why I do not recommend using LastPass.

-Next, install the browser extension for your password manager (see [here](https://lastpass.com/misc_download2.php) for LastPass; see [here](https://1password.com/downloads/) for 1Password).
+Next, install the browser extension for your password manager (see [here](https://bitwarden.com/download/) for Bitwarden; see [here](https://1password.com/downloads/) for 1Password).
 With the browser extension installed, log into a website for which you have an account.
 Your password manager will ask to save the password after each login.
 Do this for three sites.

 ## Deliverable:

 Take a screenshot of your password manager showing **saved entries for at least three sites** you visited.
 Also, make sure the screenshot **shows your username** in the top left- or right-hand corner.
 Submit your screenshot on Canvas.

+**Bitwarden app example screenshot:**

+{% include lab-image.html image='Bitwarden-app.png' width="600px" %}

-**LastPass.com example screenshot:**
+**Bitwarden.com example screenshot:**

-{% include lab-image.html image='LastPass.png' width="600px" %}
+{% include lab-image.html image='Bitwarden-web.png' width="600px" %}

 **1Password app example screenshot:**